erickhun/blog/content/posts/why-you-should-have-a-side-project.md

 description = ""
 draft = false
 image = "/img/about-bg.jpg"
-title = "Why You Should Have A Side Project"
+title = "Why you should have a Side Project"
 +++

 I often advocate people surrounding me to build their own side projects.
 I believe they can fulfill you in so many ways: for your career, your relationships, or your independance.
 [Buffer](https://buffer.com), the company I currently work for, was itself a [side project](https://news.ycombinator.com/item?id=1956119).

 I've built myself multiple side projects.
-The major ones being PartyInBeijing (sunsetted), [Nodablock](https://nodablock.com) (sunsetted), [Citymayor](https://citymayor.co), and now [TravelHustlers](https://travelhustlers.co).
+The major ones being [PartyInBeijing](https://www.instagram.com/partyinbeijing) (inactive), [Nodablock](https://nodablock.com) (inactive), [Citymayor](https://citymayor.co)(need to fix), and now [TravelHustlers](https://travelhustlers.co).
 I believe each of them contributed and lead me to my current situation: being satisfied profesionnaly, financially, and socially.

 I'll go though this post on the many reasons why side projects are great and the reasons on why I think you should start one.
 So let's dive into it!